Are you wondering about what would be the best time to visit Alsace, France? Then I’ve got you covered!

 Pros: harvest festivals, beautiful fall foliage, lots of activities, cheaper

-Cons: sometimes bad weather
+Cons: occasional bad weather

-Wine lovers will enjoy the grape harvest season, which usually takes place in late September and October.
+It is also grape harvest season, which usually takes place in late September and October.
 Many wineries offer tours and tastings during this time.

 Of course, fall is a more affordable time to visit Alsace than summer, which is the main season.